UO-Biostats/UO_ABS/pages/rstan_on_talapas.md

 2. Utilize `rsync` to send files between talapas and your local machine.

-3. Run `rstan` on talapas and send the model samples to your machine.
+3. Run `rstan` on talapas and send the fitted Stan model to your machine.

 These instructions were written with OSX users in mind.
 Whenever you see `<username>` you should replace it with